ulthiel/Champ/Readme.md

 1
 }
 }
+//The data for a set of equations gives the data for the algebra when specialized to the subscheme defined by
+//the equations.
+//The entry BlGen gives the Calogero-Moser hyperplanes!
 //Let's look at the data for generic parameters, described by the entry {1}:
 > gord`Data[{1}];
 rec<recformat<SimpleDims, SimplePSeries, SimpleGModStruct, SimpleGradedGModStruct, VermaDecomposition, CMFamilies, CuspidalCMFamilies, VermaGradedDecomposition> |